MaksimShcherbakov/MaksimShcherbakov/README.md

 ## Hi there!
 I'm Maksim Shcherbakov 👋
 I aspire to become a strong Machine Learning Engineer.

 Languages: Python, SQL, JS
 Frameworks: PyTorch, PySpark, Nest
-Libraries: Pandas, Matplotlib, Seaborn, Scikit-learn, TensorFlow,
+Libraries: Pandas, Matplotlib, Seaborn, Scikit-learn, TensorFlow
 <!--
 **MaksimShcherbakov/MaksimShcherbakov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.